 - Three of these specifications are the “reference works” for the family of specifications.
 These are the Service Model; PSIA Common Metadata & Event Model; and the PSIA Common Security Model.
 These “common models” define and describe various security events as well as computer network and software protocols relevant to security devices and systems.

-- The other four PSIA specifications correspond to domains in the security ecosystem.
-These are the IP Media Device specification, Recording and Content Management spec, Video Analytics spec and Area Control spec.
+- There are three legacy specifications, which include the IP Media Device specification, Recording and Content Management specification, and the Video Analytics specification.
 These base their communications about security events on the PSIA Common Metadata & Event Model, one of the reference works described above.

-- The PSIA specifications clearly define how security devices will communicate, so manufacturers can greatly reduce the amount of time and money spent on application programming interfaces (APIs) and other integration helpers.
-That frees resources manufacturers can reallocate to developing new features and functions for their products.
+- The PSIA specifications clearly define how security devices and systems can communicate, so manufacturers can greatly reduce the amount of time and money spent on application programming interfaces (APIs) and other integration helpers.
+This frees resources manufacturers can reallocate to developing new features and functions for their products.

-- With plug-and- play integration enabled by the PSIA specifications, consultants, integrators and end users can build solutions based on “best of breed” products and how systems will use the data and intelligence they share.
-That’s in contrast to allocating substantial portions of budget and time to writing custom code and scripts to integrate systems from different manufacturers.
+- With plug-and- play integration enabled by the PSIA specifications, consultants, integrators and end users can build solutions based on “best of class” products and how systems will use the data and intelligence they share.
+This is in contrast to allocating substantial portions of budget and time to writing custom code and scripts to integrate systems from different manufacturers.

 - Systems and devices interoperating based on a common event language make it easy to provide security operators with a single, unified view of security data.
-Similarly, events captured by one device compliant with the PSIA specifications can easily trigger automated responses or alerts in other systems.
+Similarly, events captured by one device or system compliant with the PSIA specifications can easily share data and trigger automated responses or alerts in other systems.
 These capabilities make managing security events easier and more effective.

-- The PSIA specifications are backward-compatible, so even as they are enhanced, devices compliant with older versions will continue to work with those compliant with newer versions of specifications.
+- The PSIA specifications are backward-compatible, so even as they are enhanced, devices and systems compliant with older versions will continue to work with those compliant with newer versions of specifications.